-The Indian subcontinent is part of a tectonic plate that has been moving for more than 200 million years.
+The subcontinent is part of a tectonic plate that has been moving for more than 200 million years.
 The plate was once attached to Africa, Australia and Antarctica, but it separated and began a slow collision with Asia 50 million years ago.

 When the two landmasses met, the terrain was forced upward to create the Himalayas.
 Scientists believe the Himalayas are likely to continue rising for the next several million years.
 Many of the peaks that make up the Himalayan mountains tower more than five miles above sea level, making them the world’s tallest mountain chain.
 Himalaya means “home of snow” because the tallest peaks of the mountain range are always capped with snow.